Jordan’s royal wedding: Joy, politics, and an eye toward the kingdom’s future

 He’s deputized for his father abroad by addressing the U.N.
 General Assembly, attending Arab League summits, and being received along with the king by President Joe Biden at the White House in April.
 Yet, until this week, the heir-in-waiting had not yet stepped into the limelight at home.

-In Jordan, the crown prince, a Georgetown graduate, is best known for his Crown Prince Foundation, a nonprofit that runs youth empowerment initiatives, and a leading technical university that bears his name.
-The school teaches applied engineering and robotics, and links young Jordanians with companies such as Google, NASA, and Microsoft.
+In Jordan, the crown prince, a Georgetown graduate, is best known for his Crown Prince Foundation, a nonprofit that runs youth empowerment and employability skills initiatives.

 Along with the national holiday, this week Crown Prince Hussein was given his own royal flag and emblem, a sign Mr. Sabaileh says means he could soon become a “crown prince with a wider portfolio and involvement in day-to-day affairs,” and perhaps “a de facto king of Jordan.”